dillonwelch/riot_urf_trending/README.md

 To populate champion data, run `rake populate_static_champion_data`

-You can run a clock process that will poll for URF matches by running `clockwork lib/clock.rb`, or you can run `rake backfill_urf_matches` to get all URF match data directly.
+You can run a clock process that will poll for URF matches by running `clockwork lib/clock.rb` (not recommended unless you update the timestamps it looks at), or you can run `rake backfill_urf_matches` to get all URF match data directly.

+Note that this will get ALL URF matches; if you only want a subset you can edit the start/end times [here](https://github.com/oniofchaos/riot_urf_trending/blob/master/lib/tasks/riot_api_tasks.rake#L71) in the rake task.
+Use standard Ruby timestamps.

 Once you've collected all the data, run `rake backfill_calculate_stats` to populate the stats tables used to calculate the numbers on site.

+All rake tasks are located in [lib/tasks/riot_api_tasks.rake](https://github.com/oniofchaos/riot_urf_trending/blob/master/lib/tasks/riot_api_tasks.rake).

 #Participant Info
 * Bumblingbear, NA Server, California, USA